Thermodynamics of Gambling Demons

 The experimental driving protocol $ \Lambda$ of duration $\tau$ is depicted in Fig. \ref{fig:ExpSetup}\textbf{b}.
-The system is initially prepared at charge degeneracy, i.e., $n_g(0)= n_g(1)=1/2$ at thermal equilibrium where the initial energies of states are equal, following a uniform distribution.
-Then the energy splitting $\epsilon [n_g(t)]$ is tuned according to a linear ramp, $\lambda(t)= 1/2+\Delta n_gt/\tau$, with $\Delta n_g=0.1$ fixed throughout the experiment.
+The system is initially prepared at charge degeneracy, i.e., $n_g(0)=1/2$ at thermal equilibrium where the initial energies of states are equal, following a uniform distribution.
+Then the energy splitting is tuned according to a linear ramp, $\epsilon [n_g(t)] = 1/2+\Delta n_gt/\tau$, with $\Delta n_g=0.1$ fixed throughout the experiment.
 The protocol is repeated several times ($\sim 500-1000$) to acquire sufficient statistics.
 The gambling strategy that we chose consists on stopping the dynamics at stochastic times $\mathcal{T}$ when the work exceeds a threshold value $W_{th}$ (red dashed line) or at $\tau$ otherwise.
+The gambling strategy was applied \textit{a posteriori} on the data: for the same set of traces taken for the full protocol duration, the stopping condition (threshold work $W_{th}$) was varied between $10^{-4}E_c$ and $10^{-1}E_c$.
 In Fig. \ref{fig:ExpSetup}\textbf{c} we present two examples of stopped work trajectories where one reaches the threshold value at a time $\mathcal{T} < \tau$ (black line), while the other remains below the threshold until the final time $\tau$ (blue line).